LBrull/SpeechRecognition/README.md

 ### Experiment 1: Attention vs No Attention

 We have defined two models, one with attention and one without it, and trained both.
-Training in order to develop this experiment has been done using the same hyperparameters (embedding size, batch size, learning rate, and number of epochs) in order to test only the impact of adding attention.
+Training in order to develop this experiment has been done using the same hyperparameters (embedding size, batch size, learning rate and number of epochs) in order to test only the impact of adding attention.

  | Variable | Description | Value |
  | -- | -- | -- |